-There are three exceptions to caveat emptor in Alabama, in which sellers become legally responsible for disclosing defects to the buyer:
+Alabama courts have, based in particular on the state's fraud statute (Ala.
+Code § 6-5-102), carved out three exceptions to caveat emptor in Alabama.
+Thus sellers become legally responsible for disclosing defects to the buyer if:

 In the above instances, the seller must disclose those defects with which he or she is personally familiar.

-What’s a fiduciary duty?
-It is a legal responsibility to act in another party’s best interest; such as if the seller was the buyer’s attorney or medical doctor.
-If the seller is the buyer’s medical doctor and knows the buyer is allergic to cedar, failing to disclose that the house has cedar closets may be a breach of fiduciary duty.
+What's a fiduciary duty?
+It is a legal responsibility to act in another party's best interest, creating a situation where the buyer would naturally place trust or confidence in the seller.
+An example would be if the seller was the buyer's attorney or medical doctor.
+If the seller is the buyer's medical doctor and knows the buyer is allergic to cedar, failing to disclose that the house has cedar closets might be a breach of fiduciary duty.

-What does it mean that Alabama’s health and safety guidelines require home sellers to notify potential buyers of defects that may pose a direct threat to the buyers’ health or safety?
-One example of a health and safety defect would be if a seller knows the home has lead paint or contains asbestos.
-In that situation, the seller must notify any potential buyers of the lead paint and asbestos present in the home.
+What does it mean that Alabama's health and safety guidelines require home sellers to notify potential buyers of defects that could pose a direct threat to the buyers' health or safety?
+One example would be if a seller knows the home has lead paint or mold or contains asbestos.
+Structural problems could also pose safety problems, such as a staircase railing that's prone to falling off.

-A seller who fails to disclose known material defects to a buyer may be liable for damages.
 A buyer who discovers a defect the seller failed to disclose can sue the seller for misrepresentation, negligence, suppression of material facts, or even fraud.
-But, under Alabama law, the failure to disclose a known defect alone may not be sufficient to hold a seller liable for damages.
-The buyer would have to show that the seller knew that that the defect posed a direct threat to his or her health or safety, which may be fairly difficult to prove, depending upon the circumstances.
+But, under Alabama law, the failure to disclose a known defect alone might not be sufficient to prove any of these, or to hold a seller liable for damages.
+The buyer would have to show that the seller knew that that the defect matched one of the above criteria, which could be difficult.

-Although Alabama law does not require sellers to provide a laundry list of defects to potential buyers, smart buyers will disclose material defects as a risk-management tool.
+Although Alabama law does not require sellers to provide a laundry list of defects to potential buyers, nor to proactively inspect the property for problems, smart sellers will disclose material defects as a risk-management tool.
+Doing so will help avoid buyer anger and the possibility of lawsuits.
 One way of doing so is to complete a property disclosure form and give it to the buyer during the sale.

 The purpose of the disclosure form is to aid both purchasers and sellers in identifying aspects of properties that may require attention: health, safety, environmental, structural, mechanical, or other potential problem areas.
 The disclosure form is usually fairly detailed and asks for information on the condition of such things as the roof, plumbing, boundaries, heating and air conditioning systems, and other items.